-Unfortunately, damp is a common problem that many tenants experience in their rented homes.
+Unfortunately, more and more tenants are filing a housing disrepair claim due to damp in their homes, this is a common problem that many tenants experience in their rented homes.
 Excess moisture in your home can lead to many problems including mould growth, peeling paint, fungal growth, structural problems, musty smells, wet patches and further damage.

 If you are experiencing damp problems in your home then your landlord may be responsible for fixing the issue.
 However, it can be difficult to know whether your landlord is responsible for your damp issue as this depends on the type of damp you have and why it has occurred.
 These things can be difficult to know without the help of qualified surveyors.